-1288.
 In addition to a well-balanced allocation among types of debt, a smoothly functioning market for government securities is important to achieve the objective of minimizing costs.
-As a dominant borrower and participant in the Swedish fixed income market, the Debt Office has a responsibility for ensuring the efficiency and development of the market.
-The Debt Office has therefore taken an active role in the discussions and development of the market place.
+As a dominant borrower and participant in the Swedish fixed-income market, the SNDO has a responsibility for ensuring the efficiency and development of the market.
+The SNDO has therefore taken an active role in the discussions and development of the market place.
 This includes measures to improve the secondary market to enhance liquidity and transparency.
-Some examples of measures taken in the different market segments are discussed below.
+Some examples of measures taken in the different market segments are discussed in this section.